theHostileNegotiator/KWBandage/PatchNotes.md

 3. Bombs are missing an extra sound effect when impacted
 	* Added DetonateCallsKill="true" to trigger the OnDeath effects
 #### Operations Center
-1. Parts of the model is clean in Damaged States
+1. Parts of the model are clean in Damaged States
 	* Added texture swaps for damaged states in ModuleTag_Draw_Missle
 2. Dish does not spin when Radar Jammer special power is ready
 	* Separated the Dish from the Missile Model and is used in a different draw with it's own animation